 There are a number of ways to get involved.
 Visit our page on consultation and co-production to find out more.
 If you simply want to give a quick bit of feedback, please use the feedback tab along the top of this website.

 Whatever time you can spare to share your thoughts would be greatly appreciated.

 Someone who can help ensure that a person is listened to, and that their rights, concerns and needs are acted upon.

-A yearly review of a statement of SEN.
+A yearly review of EHC Plan (formerly called a Statement of Special Educational Needs)